MaastrichtU-IDS/dsri-documentation/.github/pull_request_template.md

+---
+assignees: vemonet,Binosha
+---

 Before sending a pull request make sure the DSRI documentation website still work as expected.
-Check the [README.md](https://github.com/MaastrichtU-IDS/dsri-documentation#run-for-development) to run the website in a development environment.
+Check the README to run the website in a development environment: https://github.com/MaastrichtU-IDS/dsri-documentation#run-for-development

 ## Motivation